-They help patients with their unique needs and work with a health care team in a variety of different settings.
+In general, they help patients with their unique needs and work with a health care team in a variety of different settings.

-Health care assistants help people in many different ways.
+Health Care Assistants help people in many different ways.
 In fact, they typically:

 - Provide care and assistance to patients, and recognize and respect those patients’ unique needs